CURRENTLY IN STOCK:

 for zone 7

 Winter’s Star is an autumn flowering camellia from the Winter series bred by dr.Ackerman in 1988.
 It produces stunning, large, single flowers of pure pink colour.
 The colour is darker as the flowers emerge, and gets paler as they mature.
-They have a pale, spicy fragrance, and can reach up to 1 ...
+They have a pale, spicy fragrance, an ...

 IX - XI